konnychiwa/meditate-relax/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-In this section you will find out how to use the website on your PC
+You can visit the website at this link: https://meditate-pak.netlify.app/, or in this section you will find out how to install the website on your PC

 ### Prerequisites